View Button & Field Configuration

 label String

-Custom label for the view button or section.
+Custom label for the view button.
 The default depends on the Panel language (e.g., "Copilot" for English).

 buttons: